anuragkr90/Ambit/Readme.txt

-    Due to some changes in the training/test the latency has increased a little bit.
+    Due to some changes in the training/test the processing time has increased a little bit.
 But it should be good enough for Demo